Wills and other probate records

 Those persons whose wills were proved in the local courts were

 mainly tradesmen, farmers, the middle classes and lower gentry.
 The

 rich proved their wills in London, in the Prerogative Court of

-obtained online for a fee from the National
+online for a fee from The National Archives

 date all wills and administrations for England and Wales have been